urbaman/HomeLab/Kubernetes/Cluster/04-Kubernetes/readme.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

+## Make it a template

+It's a perfect time to make it a template from which we can create both control panes and workers.

 ## Set up the etcd cluster

 Follow these instructions to set up the etcd cluster.